The Unholy Three (1925 film): Themes

 As is common in a Tod Browning film, circus life and unusual bodies play a central role in this movie along with great use of trompe-l'œil optical illusion.
-Trompe-l'œil is exercised and played with as the illusion of Dr. Echo as "Mrs. O’Grady" and Tweedledee as "Little Willie".
-The main plot of the movie revolves around the character’s abilities to pass themselves off convincingly as something they are not, an illusion the movie peels back and reasserts for both the other characters and for the audience themselves.
+Trompe-l'œil is exercised and played with as the illusion of Professor Echo as "Mrs. O'Grady" and Tweedledee as "Little Willie".
+The main plot of the movie revolves around the characters' abilities to pass themselves off convincingly as something they are not, an illusion the movie peels back and reasserts for both the other characters and for the audience themselves.
 Contrary to the usual use of this effect, Browning makes it a point to disillusion the audience and display the workings of the illusion to create a different sort of viewing stimulation.

 In most Browning films, his opinion of the deformed and different becomes evident.
-The Unholy Three's plot plays directly with another of Browning’s favorite topics, dealing with identity, doubles, dual roles, and deformity.
+The Unholy Three's plot plays directly with another of Browning's favorite topics, dealing with identity, doubles, dual roles, and deformity.
 This film is unique in that the character Tweedledee is the only one of this group of that is played by a deformed character and is malicious in nature.
 (In the original novel, Tweedledee was the "brains" of the gang, not Echo.)